 Business plans usually involve numbers.
 But we’re going to skip them.
 As a writer, you are that master or mistress of words.
 Numbers can be someone else’s concern, at least for the moment.
 Fixing attention on sales in any business is actually a mistake, in any case.
 What a business needs to focus on - and what you need to focus on - is satisfying customers.
 Only that will bring about growth, sales, and the numbers you want to look at.

 Sketch out on your one-page plan the tools and channels you will use to communicate with your customers, for example Facebook, email, advertising, book shows, networking, etc. Boring?
 Only if tackled the wrong way.
-My Marketing Handbook for Writers shows how marketing is actually an extension of writing.
+My book Become a Professional Author shows how marketing is actually an extension of writing.
 The field of marketing, though, is so full of false ideas and hyperbole that you may have incorrect expectations about what you can achieve in any period of time: getting real and being patient are two fundamentals of successful marketing.

 What to Do with Your One-Page Business Plan?